Friday Evening Arrives

 Young Timothy and Jessi shuddered. ("My children," Grammy interjected, "do not be frightened.
 The righteousness of Christ is your wedding garments.")

-Timothy and Jessi then rejoiced that they were considered worthy to be counted among the real guests.
+Timothy and Jessi then rejoiced that they were considered worthy of being counted among the real guests.
 Because of their acceptance of the invitation offered so freely and lovingly, they entered the banquet clothed with the proper garments.

 Grammy, having then finished the story, closed her Bible; her children returned home.